Pillar (Lake District): Geology

 The primary rock types in the summit area are the plagioclase-phyric andesite lavas of the Birker Fell Formation.
 Bands of volcaniclastic sandstone and andesite sills are also present.
 Rhyolite and lapilli tuff appear amongst the northern crags, with outcrops of the Craghouse Member on the north-west ridge.

 Ecology

-Pillar and Ennerdale Fells is a Site of Special Scientific Interest.
+Pillar and Ennerdale Fells are Sites of Special Scientific Interest.

 Summit

-The summit is surprisingly wide and grassy, consisting patches of stones interspersed with short turf.
+The summit is surprisingly wide and grassy, consisting of patches of stones interspersed with short turf.
 An Ordnance Survey triangulation column stands beside a cairn and windshelter.
-At the northern edge of the plateau a further windshelter marks the descent to the mountain rescue stretcher-box and the High Level Route.
+At the northern edge of the plateau, a further windshelter marks the descent to the mountain rescue stretcher-box and the High Level Route.

 The view is excellent with all of the major fells except the Coniston range in sight.
 Loweswater and Ennerdale Water can be seen, together with Burnmoor Tarn.
-From the north windshelter there is a striking view of the summit of Pillar Rock.
+From the north windshelter, there is a striking view of the summit of Pillar Rock.